What is Data Hoarding, and How Does it Work?

 Data hoarding is the practice of accumulating and storing large amounts of data without any real purpose or intention.
 Unlike data archiving, which involves the systematic storage and retrieval of data for future reference, data hoarding is characterised by a lack of organisation and a lack of clear goals or objectives.

 Data hoarding can occur on an individual level, where people accumulate data on their personal devices or in their cloud storage accounts.
-However, it can also occur on an organizational level, where businesses and institutions accumulate data without any clear plan for how it will be used.
+However, it can also occur on an organisational level, where businesses and institutions accumulate data without any clear plan for how it will be used.

 A data hoarder collects and stores various files, documents, and images without a clear purpose or without permission.
 Data hoarding can be a very healthy part of life.
 But it can also quickly become problematic.
 In the past, it was easier for data hoarders to hide the evidence of their compulsive hoarding by hiding it all away in hard-to-reach places.
 It can also be difficult to stop, and it can be damaging to both the hoarder and those around them.